| 1. |

 |

-flood and therefore coverage would normally apply.
-If you live in an area of
+and therefore coverage would normally apply.
+If you live in an area of New Jersey

-New Jersey that is prone to flooding please consider purchasing flood insurance
+that is prone to flooding please consider purchasing flood insurance for your protection.

 Click here for a Fast Free No-Obligation NJ Flood